teamprova/Dungeontest/README.md

 ###### Framework
 We are using MonoGame in C#, which is a cooler version of XNA.

+###### Modding API
+This is not complete currently, but we do have a Lua interpreter.
+We use Moon#, to interprete Lua, and convert to C#.
+In the future, it will be used for mods, but currently all it does is interpret Lua to C#.

 ###### Rendering Engine
 We are currently using a Raycasting engine to create a 3D space, even though all of the logic is in 2D.